Kenny-MWI/FakerSchools/README.md

 ### Laravel

-See [this article](https://hofmannsven.com/2021/faker-provider-in-laravel) for an alternative way to implement FakerSchools in a Laravel project.
+See [this article](https://hofmannsven.com/2021/faker-provider-in-laravel) for using custom providers in a Laravel project.
+(Although the method above works just fine as well.)

 ## Contributing